-Jones Hovercraft 2.0 Snowboard – In-Depth Buyer’s Guide
+Jones Hovercraft 2.0 Snowboard – Review and Product Guide

 The Jones Hovercraft 2.0 is a modern evolution of one of the most iconic shapes in freeride snowboarding.
 Redesigned from the ground up, the 2.0 version maintains the same surf-inspired DNA but adds a host of material upgrades, refined shaping, and updated tech for better float, flow, and control.